RIDGECUT: Learning Graph Partitioning with Rings and Wedges: Our Method:

-\textbf{Action Space} The agent needs to decide the next partition as action.
+where $r_t(\theta) = \frac{\pi_{\theta}(a_t|s_t)}{\pi_{\theta_\text{old}}(a_t|s_t)}$ and $A_t$ is the advantage.
+In \ourmodel, the observation space, action space and reward function are defined below.
+The final goal is to maximize the reward through interactions with the environment described above. \textbf{Observation Space.} The observation space $S$ contains the full graph $G$, the expected ring number $k_r$, wedge number $k_w$, and the current partition $P$, denoted by $S = \{ G, k_r, k_w, P \}$. \textbf{Action Space.} The agent needs to decide the next partition as action.
 If it is a Ring Partition, the action is the \emph{radius} of next ring, if it is a Wedge Partition the action is the partition \emph{angle} of the wedge.